 There are methods to reduce chafing, but the first thing we’d recommend is buying a pair of underwear that doesn’t cause chafing in the first place.

-If you still need an extra measure, you can reduce pain from chafing by rubbing petroleum jelly on the problem spots before you head out.
-There are also anti-chafing creams made specifically for this purpose.
+If you still need an extra measure, you can reduce pain from chafing by rubbing petroleum jelly or Body Glide on the problem spots before you head out.
+There are other anti-chafing creams out there as well.

 What Underwear Should I Wear Under Tights?